acousticly/docs/blog/2021-11-29-november-update.md

 hide_table_of_contents: false
 ---

-Pretty sizeable Music update with some new commands, and major tweaks. ➜
+Pretty sizeable Music update with some new commands and major tweaks. ➜

 Check out our new site! https://acoustic.to
 <!--truncate-->